kittee/butterflies/README.md

 ##About

 Lydia Butterfly is a speed-based color puzzle game, dedicated to my niece Lydia.
+The first version of this game was launched on April 11th, 2014, after about four and a half days of development as a project for [Omaha Code School](https://github.com/omahacodeschool).

 [Play it here!](http://lydiab.herokuapp.com/)